aronsalinas96/tensorflow_basics/README.md

 # tensorflow_basics
-Repository with basic knowledge of TensorFlow implementing neural networks for regression and classification problems
+Repository with basic knowledge of TensorFlow implementing neural networks for regression and classification problems using Google Colab